 - Black Founders – Black Founders is aimed at the empowerment of Black people in the technology sector.
 They have created a global network that allows Black people to share resources and connect.
 This is a very popular resource for Black entrepreneurs in the technology niche and has been featured in the Huffington Post, Black Enterprise, and MSNBC.
 They provide conferences, connections to funding, hackathons, and educational resources.

 - Black Business Association – This is only available to Black business owners in the state of California.
-It is the oldest minority orientated organization in the state.
-Its aim is to provide funding resources to this demographic as well as providing more opportunities on a social, political, and economic level.
+It is the oldest minority-orientated organization in the state.
+It aims to provide funding resources to this demographic as well as providing more opportunities on a social, political, and economic level.
 Founded in 1970, it is now over 50 years old, with its headquarters in Los Angeles.
 The Black Business Association (‘BBA’) is a non-profit organization.

 - Disadvantaged Business Enterprise Program – This program has been designed to protect minority business owners against discrimination when procuring Federal transportation contracts.
 All business owners who are at a social disadvantage can gain assistance if they are involved in this industry (primarily transportation and construction).